Budibase/website/content/blog/crud-app/index.md

 > A CRUD app is a specific type of software application that consists of four basic operations; Create, Read, Update, Delete.

-At a high level, a CRUD apps consist of three parts; the database, user interface, and APIs.
+At a high level, CRUD apps consist of three parts; the database, user interface, and APIs.

 #### Database